Success comes from the power of collaboration.

 APC operates as a not for profit entity with DRG status and registration with the Australian Charities and Not for Profit Commission.

 The Australian Prostate Centre began in 2012 as Australian Prostate Cancer Research a clear research mission to develop diagnostic tests, new therapies, and identify genetic markers in prostate cancer.
 Since then we have developed groundbreaking initiatives under our three pillars research, education and clinical delivery.

 The first Prostate Cancer Conference we ran in 2000 had 25 delegates.
 Today the Prostate Cancer World Congress and Asia-Pacific Conference have over 1000 delegates each, with attendance from over 35 countries.

 We have opened the Australian Prostate Centre in North Melbourne, our flagship for best practice in clinical delivery in prostate cancer.
 After a massive fundraising effort led by Melbourne business man and APC Patron Bill Guest, we built a custom environment for men with state of the art treatment facilities, waiting lounges and consulting suites in North Melbourne’s health precinct.

-Men who usually experience significant and extremely stressful long waiting times to get diagnosed and treated at public hospitals are seen within weeks of making an appointment, and are bulk-billed.
-This means we can offer the same fair treatment to all men regardless of their insurance status.
+Men who usually experience significant and extremely stressful long waiting times to get diagnosed and treated at public hospitals are seen within weeks of making an appointment.

 We are continuing to grow with the help of the Australian Community.
 If you want to get involved with us or support us, please read more here.